Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Vatna:

-Vatna is a similar ceremony to Maiya, where a mixture of turmeric, oil, and water is applied to the bride and groom’s body.
-This ritual is performed separately at their homes and is believed to bring a radiant glow to their skin.
+Vatna is a similar ceremony to Maiya Sikh wedding tradition, where a mixture of turmeric, oil, and water is applied to the bride and groom’s bodies.
+This ritual is performed separately at the groom’s and bride’s houses and is believed to bring a radiant glow to their skin.

 Vatna